kensnyder/poly-crypto/README.md

 Useful in some situations:

 - You have a long string in a low base but want fewer characters
-- You need to limit to fewer characters but don't care about length
+- You need to limit to a smaller character set but don't care about string length
 - You want output to contain no vowels, ensuring no swear words are present

 NodeJS: